bagraVansh/Interesting-Facts/README.md

-# Static Website Hosting with Apache
-# By VANSH BAGRA from National Institute of Technology Silchar for GCGC Scholar ID: 2412139
+#Static Website Hosting using Apache server by VANSH BAGRA(2412139) from National Institute of Technology Silchar

 ## Part 1: Local Development Setup